 data-reflex attribute to declare a reflex without any code, or call the

 stimulate method inside of a Stimulus controller.
-We can use these techniques interchangably, and both of them trigger a server-side "Reflex action" in response to users interacting with your UI.
+We can use these techniques interchangeably, and both of them trigger a server-side "Reflex action" in response to users interacting with your UI.

 Let's dig into it!

-This example will automatically update the page with the latest count whenever the anchor is clicked:
+This example updates the page with the latest count when the link is clicked:

 app/views/pages/index.html.erb<a href="#"data-reflex="click->CounterReflex#increment"data-step="1"data-count="<%= @count.to_i %>">Increment <%= @count.to_i %></a>